-Project Project Title Project Description Project Number Cost T-01 Miller Road Water Miller Road R&R: life safety, rehab, and seismic upgrades to existing 650,000 Treatment Plant Miller Road WTP facilities.
-S-04 Miller Park Miller Road Well #5: Develop a new well in the vicinity of the City's 2,100,000 existing Miller Road Treatment Plant.
+Project Number Project Title Project Description Project Cost T-01 Miller Road Water Treatment Plant Miller Road R&R: life safety, rehab, and seismic upgrades to existing Miller Road WTP facilities.
+650,000 S-04 Miller Park Miller Road Well #5: Develop a new well in the vicinity of the City's existing Miller Road Treatment Plant.
 The new well is assumed to be located within the Miller Park.
-S-05 TBD, near Miller Miller Road Well #6: Develop a new well in the vicinity of the City's 2,100,000 Road WTP existing Miller Road Treatment Plant.
+2,100,000 S-05 TBD, near Miller Road WTP Miller Road Well #6: Develop a new well in the vicinity of the City's existing Miller Road Treatment Plant.
 The location of the new well has not been identified.
-D-06 Airport Annex Construct a 12-inch main north of Bird Road to connect Skyway 610,000 North of Bird Drive to provide looping for the E. Airport development.
-Road
+2,100,000 D-06 Airport Annex North of Bird Road Construct a 12-inch main north of Bird Road to connect Skyway Drive to provide looping for the E. Airport development.
+610,000